How to withdraw funds from RRSP(s) under the Home Buyers' Plan (HBP)

 Making your withdrawal

-Before applying to withdraw funds under the HBP, see How to participate in the Home Buyers’ Plan (HBP) to make sure you are eligible.
+Before applying to make a withdrawal under the Home Buyers' Plan (HBP), see How to participate in the Home Buyers’ Plan to make sure you are eligible.

-To withdraw funds from your RRSPs under the HBP, fill out Form T1036, Home Buyers' Plan (HBP) Request to Withdraw Funds from an RRSP.
-You have to fill out this form for each withdrawal you make.
+To make withdrawals from your RRSPs under the HBP, fill out Form T1036, Home Buyers' Plan (HBP) Request to Withdraw Funds from an RRSP.
+You have to fill out a separate form for each withdrawal you make.

 Notes

-If you meet the applicable HBP conditions, you cannot withdraw more than $35,000.
-Your RRSP issuer will not withhold tax from the funds you withdraw that total $35,000 or less.
+You cannot withdraw more than $35,000 in total under the HBP.
+Your RRSP issuer will not withhold tax from the amounts withdrawn that total $35,000 or less.

 Your RRSP deduction may be affected by your participation in the HBP

-If you participate in the HBP, certain rules limit the deduction of your RRSP contributions made during the 89-day period before you withdrew funds under the HBP.
-Under these rules, you may not be able to deduct part or all of the contributions made during this period for any year.
+If you participate in the HBP, certain rules limit the deduction of your RRSP contributions made during the 89-day period before you made a withdrawal under the HBP.
+Under these rules, you may not be able to deduct part or all of the RRSP contributions made during this period.

 The same rules apply if you contributed to your spouse's or common-law partner's RRSP during the 89-day period before that individual made the withdrawal from the same RRSP under the HBP.

-In other words, for contributions made to an RRSP in the 89-day period to be fully deductible, the value of that RRSP after you withdrew funds must be at least equal to those contributions.
+In other words, for contributions made to an RRSP in the 89-day period to be fully deductible, the value of that RRSP after you made a withdrawal under the HBP must be at least equal to those contributions.

 To determine the part of the contributions you or your spouse or common-law partner made to an RRSP that are not deductible for any year, you can use the calculation that follows.